mehtaharshit99/voice-notes-app/README.md

 This file handles the transcription of audio using Whisper.
 The audio is processed and converted into text for summarization.

 ## Challenges Faced:
--Model Limitations: The initial summarization model provided summaries that often did not meet expectations.
+- Model Limitations: The initial summarization model provided summaries that often did not meet expectations.
 Alternatives like T5 were tested to improve results.
--Audio File Size: Handling larger audio files and ensuring they are uploaded without hitting Streamlit or Firebase limits was a challenge.
+- Audio File Size: Handling larger audio files and ensuring they are uploaded without hitting Streamlit or Firebase limits was a challenge.
--Caching and Optimization: Efficient caching was implemented to ensure that the models (Whisper and T5) loaded quickly and did not affect performance.
+- Caching and Optimization: Efficient caching was implemented to ensure that the models (Whisper and T5) loaded quickly and did not affect performance.

 ## Future Improvements:
--Enhanced Summarization Models: Experiment with alternative models like Pegasus for improved summaries.
+- Enhanced Summarization Models: Experiment with alternative models like Pegasus for improved summaries.
--Multilingual Support: Extend the app to support multiple languages for transcription and summarization.
+- Multilingual Support: Extend the app to support multiple languages for transcription and summarization.
--Additional Features: Implement sentiment analysis or topic modeling on the transcriptions to extract further insights.
+- Additional Features: Implement sentiment analysis or topic modeling on the transcriptions to extract further insights.

 ## Acknowledgments:
--Hugging Face for providing the pre-trained T5 model and the transformers library.
+- Hugging Face for providing the pre-trained T5 model and the transformers library.
--OpenAI for their Whisper model for transcription.
+- OpenAI for their Whisper model for transcription.
--Firebase for providing cloud storage and authentication services.
+- Firebase for providing cloud storage and authentication services.